-We look at the significance of Ayudha Pooja, as Sadhguru explains how this festival can be an important tool for growth, and much more than just a ritual
+In this article, we look at the significance of Ayudha Pooja.
+Sadhguru explains how this festival can be an important tool for growth, and how it is much more than just a ritual

 Ayudha Pooja is an important aspect of Navratri.
 In Indian culture, it is widely believed that before using any tool, one should bow down to the tool.
 If you want to use your plow, first bow down to it and then use it.
 If you want to use a book, first bow down to it and then use it.

 *Navratri: Is a Hindu festival that spans nine nights in the honor of Goddess Durga.

 |Ayudha Pooja means a respectful approach for every implement you use, whether it is in the industry, in agriculture, or anything else.|

 Unless you approach something with a sense of reverence and a sense of involvement, it will not yield results.

 For instance, the same musical instrument becomes different things in different people's hands.
 In the hand of one person, the musical instrument becomes noise while in another person's hands, it becomes enthralling music because of the way the process is approached.

 Reverence does not mean worship or a ritual.
 Reverence simply means you look up to a certain object in a certain way.
 If you do not look up to it, if you think it is less than you, you will not be involved in it.

 Where you are not involved, you will not benefit from it.
 So, anything that you use, you see it as something above yourself and bow down to it so that it brings a deep sense of involvement.